 That wasn’t a question worth answering truthfully.
 I shook my head.

-From behind Rahal’s messy head, I noticed someone staring at me across the room.
+From behind Rahal’s messy head, I noticed someone sitting across the room.
+He was staring at me.
 He had small eyes, ball-like cheeks, and a flat nose.
-A familiar face, though I couldn’t quite place it.
+A familiar face, though I couldn’t quite remember where or when I’d seen it.

 Rahal turned to see what I was looking at, then turned back to me.
 “You make muzzle swells, right?
 What’d you make before that?”

-Unwise to remember the past, here.
+Unwise to remember the past.
 Could be seen as dissent, aching for what was gone.
 Aside from your love for the Emperor, it was better to be reborn each day.

 “I don’t remember.
 I make whatever His Holiness desires.”
 I peered over Rahal’s shoulder; the man was still staring at me, unblinking.